MicrosoftDocs/sdk-api/sdk-api-src/content/directml/ns-directml-dml_activation_hard_sigmoid_operator_desc.md

 Describes a DirectML activation operator that performs a hard sigmoid function on every element in the input, f(x) = max(0, min(alpha * x + beta, 1)).

+This operator supports in-place execution, meaning the output tensor is permitted to alias the input tensor during binding.

 ## -struct-fields